innot/AdvPiStepper/docs/source/index.rst

    Feel free to look at the source code and give feedback, but do not expect it to work in any shape or form.

-..

-   "Here comes the Hotstepper"
-   -- Ini Kamoze

 .. include:: features.rst

-..

-   "One small step for [a] man"
-   -- Neil Armstrong

 .. include:: requirements.rst

-..

-   "Step by step, Heart to heart, Left, right, left" -- Martika

 .. include:: usage.rst

 Theory of Operation
 -------------------

+   "Step by step, Heart to heart, Left, right, left" -- Martika

 History
 -------